HONORING YOUR NATUREL RHYTHM IN A FAST-PACED WORLD

 But this focus on discipline can easily tip into a mindset that feels a little rigid.

-While these resources can be helpful, they can also create the narrative that if you aren´t maximizing all your time and effort, you are somehow falling short.
-The idea that we always need to be productive in everything we do can create a cycle of overwhelm, and then shame and guilt when we feel like we aren´t as productive as we could be.
+The relentless focus on discipline and productivity that society encourages can create the narrative that we are falling short when we aren´t maximizing all our time and effort.
+The idea that we always need to be productive can create a cycle of overwhelm and then shame and guilt when we aren´t as productive as we could be.

-Social media can be a great source of inspiration, but also the root of comparison, as we will always see people that do what we want to do but better or faster.
-Conversations in offices and workplaces are also often focused on how much we have delivered, as proof of the value we add.
+Social media can be a great source of inspiration, but also the root of comparison.
+We will always see people out there that do what we want to do or are where we want to be in our journey, in a way that is better and faster than us.

 Feeling a need to always be productive is a very survival-based mindset.
-It is not focused on thriving in a healthy, balanced life, but rather on constantly proving your worth to yourself and other people.
+It is not focused on thriving in a healthy, balanced life but on proving your worth to yourself and others.

 We are all different in terms of how much rest we need, how fast we learn new things and how much time we get to dedicate to our goals.
 You need courage and self-trust to let the pressure of the world pass you by and grow at your own pace.
 But when you are honest about your needs and create a realistic routine, the chance is much higher that you will stick to it.

-It is not about pushing yourself through rigid routines, but about connecting to why you want to move forward in that specific area.
-About connecting to your deep-rooted desire for something and feeling motivated from that place.
+Gentle productivity is not about pushing yourself through rigid routines, but about to your deep-rooted desire for something and feeling motivated from that place.
 A place of joy and curiosity rather than force or criticism.

 You then create space to enjoy the process.
 And as you celebrate your little wins along the way rather than criticize yourself for what you haven´t achieved yet, you learn to value what you offer.